MickeyUK/mickeyuk.github.io/_projects/it-tolls-for-thee.md

 Development for It Tolls for Thee began in June 2020 by myself.
 It was born out of a small game I had developed for a <a href="https://itch.io/jam/lux-jam">Lux Jam game jam</a>, where the theme was to "Light and Shadow".
 I had the idea of a game where the player has to frantically rush around a dusty old house lighting candles that would keep distinguishing, before they are engulfed in shadow.
 I began development on a full 3D game, but realized I would not have time to complete (I had come to the jam late).
 Instead, I scaled back the idea, which then became <a href="https://retroferret.itch.io/lights-out">Lights Out</a>.

 As I loved the original setting and ideas I had come up with, I decided to come back to my original idea.
 I fleshed out the story, and began work.
 Over time, I have worked with freelancers and outsourced some jobs, but I've done the bulk of the work.
-It will soon be ready for release (aiming for March 2021).
+It will be released some time in 2021.

 # Demo